corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 when created in the shell, e.g. `start : {value: "2020-06-01 05:45"}` instead of simply `start : "2020-06-01 05:45"`
 {{< /warning >}}

-##### Output format
+#### Output format
-For both of them, the result printed on the shell is a formatted JSON object whose keys are the `X.500` names of the destination nodes and the value is the JSON representation of object returned from the collection (an instance  of `AggregatedNodeMeteringData` for `MultiAggregatedCollectionFlow`, `FilteredNodeMeteringData` for `MultiFilteredCollectionFlow`).
+For both of these methods, the result printed on the shell is a formatted JSON object whose keys are the `X.500` names of the destination nodes and the value is the JSON representation of object returned from the collection (an instance  of `AggregatedNodeMeteringData` for `MultiAggregatedCollectionFlow`, `FilteredNodeMeteringData` for `MultiFilteredCollectionFlow`).
 If any of the destination node throws an exception, you would see it in the response object.

-##### Examples
+#### Examples

-###### Collecting aggregated metering data for last month from "O=PartyB,L=New York,C=US" and "O=PartyA,L=New York,C=US"
+**Collecting aggregated metering data for last month from "O=PartyB,L=New York,C=US" and "O=PartyA,L=New York,C=US"**

 ```bash
 Wed May 06 15:13:52 IST 2020>>> flow start com.r3.corda.metering.MultiAggregatedCollectionFlow period: {value: 1mon}, destinations: [PartyA, PartyB]